Anshuman-J/Zimbra-/EXPRESSCLUSTER X for Zimbra.md

          /opt/zimbraolddr {New name of the Zimbra directory}

-### In case of HA,  Modify the Hosts file on both server for HA
+### In case of HA,  Modify the Hosts file on both servers

  - Stop the Zimbra service.